Pumpkin Pie Bites

 With all of the hustle and bustle of our lives lately, we’ve been more tired than usual.
-So to help keep us energized and ready to go, I whipped up a batch of these Pumpkin Pie Bites.
+So to help keep us energized and ready to go, I whipped up a batch of these pumpkin pie bites.
+They taste like pumpkin pie but are actually more like pumpkin energy balls!

 What Makes These Pumpkin Pie Bites So Great